-What does a relational somatic therapist & somatic practitioner do?
+What does an integrative relational somatic therapist & somatic practitioner do?

-A relational somatic therapist brings your body – and how it works – into the therapeutic process.
-Together, we become curious about your embodied relational history – your family relationships, the way your body moves and feels – and how this limits or supports your natural way of being in the world.
+An integrative relational somatic therapist brings your body – and how it works – into the therapeutic process.
+Together, we become curious about your embodied relational history – your early developmental family of origin (mother and father wounding) relationships, intergenerational trauma history and the way your body moves and feels – and how this limits or supports your natural way of being in the world.
 We explore your attachment patterns, trauma physiology, somatic symptoms and sensory processing – and how these are interconnected to create your experience of life.
 We explore how your health, work, relationships and what’s happening in your life now – come together to create an overall sense of embodied well-being.
 We will also be curious about your capacity to form satisfying, connected relationships with others.
 We consider your somatic emotional process – the feelings and sensations you have in your body and heart – so you can encounter more of the fullness of yourself – your ideas about yourself and your habitual feeling state.
 We will discover how you interact with yourself – from the inside out. whole body health

 Why take part in an integrated and embodied relational somatic therapy process?